arnodeceuninck/studentencodex/_rodex_oud/dontforgetyouroldshipmate.md

 ---
 layout: song
-title: dontforgetyouroldshipmate
+title: Don't forget your old shipmate
-page: 404
+page: 940
+note: Gezongen door Britse matrozen
 ---

-* Gezongen door Britse matrozen *

 Safe and sound at home again, let the waters roar, Jack.
 Safe and sound at home again, let the waters roar, Jack.

-Long we've tossed on the rolling main.
+_Long we've tossed on the rolling main.
 Now we're safe ashore, Jack.
 Don't forget your old shipmate.
-Faldee raldee raldee ralde rye-eye-doe!
+Faldee raldee raldee ralde rye-eye-doe!_

 Since we sailed from Plymouth Sound, four years gone, or nigh, Jack.
 Was there ever chummies, now, such as you and I, Jack?